Property Management Blog

 When and how must landlords return tenants’ security deposits in Arizona?

-Once a tenant moves off the premises, landlords have 14 days to return the security deposit.
+Once a tenant moves off the premises, Arizona landlords have 14 days to return the security deposit.
 The 14 days don’t include holidays and weekends.

 The 14-day period only begins when certain conditions have been met.
 The conditions are as follows: